Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 **Category:** guide

-Anthropic's current generally-available lineup as of July 2026: **Sonnet 5** (the new default), **Opus 4.8**, **Haiku 4.5**, and — restored on July 1 after a 19-day government-ordered suspension — **Fable 5**, a Mythos-class model that sits above the Opus tier (see our [Claude Fable 5 explainer](/blog/claude-fable-5-for-professionals) for the restoration story and its credits-based billing).
+Anthropic's current generally-available lineup as of late July 2026: **Sonnet 5** (the default), **Opus 5** (the new Opus-tier model — see our [Claude Opus 5 write-up](/blog/claude-opus-5-for-professionals-2026) for the launch details), **Haiku 4.5**, and **Fable 5**, a Mythos-class model that sits above the Opus tier (see our [Claude Fable 5 explainer](/blog/claude-fable-5-for-professionals) for its credits-based billing).
 The three workhorse tiers share a common feature surface (text + image input, vision, tool use, Skills, Projects) but differ meaningfully on capability, speed, cost, and context window.
-Picking the right one for the right task is still the highest-leverage tooling decision most professionals make in 2026 — but Sonnet 5 just made the default answer much better.
+Picking the right one for the right task is still the highest-leverage tooling decision most professionals make in 2026.

 This guide does the translation.
 Specs cited come from [Anthropic's model documentation](https://platform.claude.com/docs/en/about-claude/models/overview) as of July 2026.